 Smetana is pretty popular in all of the Central and Eastern European as a staple foodstuff so here’s a list of countries where smetana is a common ingredient:

 Romania (as Smântână)

 Moldova (as Smântână)

-Smetana is used in so many different ways because it can be added to both sweet and savory dishes.
-It is added as a condiment in the famous Ukrainian borsch, and is used to make the sauce in a Hungarian paprikas.
+Smetana is useful in so many different ways because it can be used in both sweet and savory dishes.
+Smetana is a condiment in the famous Ukrainian borsch, and is part of the sauce in Hungarian paprikas.

-It is common to see smetana alongside pierogi or potato pancakes in Poland and it is often blended into cheese spreads like the popular Slovak spicy liptauer.
-In many countries it is also used in baking – for example enhancing the richness of muffins and cakes.
+As a matter of fact it is common to see smetana alongside pierogi or potato pancakes in Poland and it is often blended into cheese spreads like the popular Slovak spicy liptauer.
+In many countries it is also a part of baking; For example enhancing the richness of muffins and cakes.